Aarohi-masq/100_days_of_code/README.md

 Day62: Download a lot of stuff like different version of Windows iso file, Malwares, Softwares for reverse engineering etc to set up lab for MCSI internship.
 Day63: Learnt Python logical operators.
 Day64: Covered some topics like Lists and Dictionaries, get(), replace(), append() in python.
 Day65: Did practice of functions in python
+Day66: Practiced on lists and dictionaries in python
+Day67: Worked on jupyter notebook and practiced on pandas, matplotlib in python